Small shareholders seek assurances on LME sale

 “If it wasn’t for the industrial users there would be no LME, it’s reason for being would cease,” another industry source said.
 “It would become like any other futures exchange.”

-A spokesman for Norwegian aluminium maker Norsk Hydro said the company was confident that the “LME is an efficient and competitive market-place for the global price-setting of aluminium”.
+A spokesman for Norwegian aluminum maker Norsk Hydro (NHY.OL) said the company was confident that the “LME is an efficient and competitive market-place for the global price-setting of aluminum”.

 “We expect that this will continue to be the case also if the ownership structure of the LME should change,” the spokesman said.
 Hydro has 60,000 shares in the LME.